anchit-chandran/ms-blog-langraphjs/blog.md

 ### What is a Graph?

-In the context of LangGraph.js, a graph is a collection of nodes and edges.
+A graph is a collection of nodes and edges.

-There are 3 key concepts:
+There are 3 key concepts in LangGraph.js:

 - **Nodes**: JavaScript/TypeScript functions that encode logic.
 - **Edges**: JavaScript/TypeScript unctions that determine which `Node` to execute next based on the current `State`.
 These can be conditional branches or direct, fixed transitions.